Turia Garden: Project

 In 1957, Valencia experienced one of its most tragic events—the Great Flood of Valencia on October 14, 1957, which flooded the city and claimed at least 81 lives.
 The Spanish government and Valencia's city council decided that the Turia River could no longer safely flow through the city center due to the risk of future floods.
 In 1958, the decision was made to reroute the river to a nearby location through the "Plan Sur" and to convert the old riverbed into an urban highway.

 However, citizens later demanded the old riverbed be turned into a green space, leading to the creation of a public garden.
 Over the years, the park was developed by top urban planners and designers, with fast-moving traffic diverted to the sides of the garden and some tunnels constructed to minimize impact.
 Ricardo Bofill (father) designed the section in the city's noble area with orange trees and palm trees near the Palau de la Música.
 The "Vetges Tú - Mediterrania" team designed the section from the Casa del Agua to Nuevo Centro, including sports facilities and fountains.
 The Department of Agriculture designed the "Urban Forest" section between Nuevo Centro and the Serranos sports area, planting thousands of pine trees.
 Later, the Gulliver garden was created.

 Present day

-Today, Jardín del Turia is a key meeting place in Valencia, attracting over three million visitors annually, making it the most visited park in Spain.
-The park integrates the Gulliver Park and the Parque de Cabecera, as well as the Palau de la Música, Bioparc, and the City of Arts and Sciences, which are located on adjacent lands outside the historic riverbed.
+Today, Jardí del Túria is a key meeting place in Valencia, attracting over three million visitors annually, making it the most visited park in Spain.
+The park integrates the Gulliver Park and the Parc de Capçalera, as well as the Palau de la Música, Bioparc, and the City of Arts and Sciences, which are located on adjacent lands outside the historic riverbed.
 Additionally, the riverbed has become a training ground for thousands of runners who traverse its nearly 8.5 kilometers daily, with a track exclusively for runners.

 Bridges

-Jardín del Turia features numerous bridges, some over five centuries old, often destroyed by floods and rebuilt afterward.
-The bridges span from Parque de Cabecera to the Port, including:
+Jardí del Túria features numerous bridges, some over five centuries old, often destroyed by floods and rebuilt afterward.
+The bridges span from Parc de Capçalera to the Port, including: